austinchun21/RoboND-Rover-Project/writeup_template.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

+To detect obstacles and rocks, I added more functionality to the `color_thresh()` function.
+Instead of taking just navigation threshold values and outputting a 1 channel binary image of the input image, `color_thresh()` now takes in threshold values for Obstacles and Rocks, and outputs a 3 channel binary image.
+I also decided to use color thresholding using HSV rather than RGB.
+I used a low and high threshold for the HSV ranges.
+By specifying ranges of HSV for each class (Obs, Rock, and Nav) left some pixels unclassified (that is why there are black regions between the Red and Blue).
+I was relatively conservative with the color thresholding for higher confidence in the classifications.

+![color_thresh()][image4]

 Here is an example of how to include an image in your writeup.
 ![alt text][image1]

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.